tbradbury/learning-site/md-posts/eks-basics.md

             helm upgrade tutorial-site ./infrastructure-eks/app-chart --set image.repositoryURL=${AWS_ECR_ACCOUNT_URL} --set image.tag=${CIRCLE_SHA1}
 ```

 We are using circleci/aws-eks to ensure we can access our cluster.
 Then we are installing Helm.
-Once this is complete we are husing the Helm upgrade command overriding the repisitoryURL and tag to ensure the lastest version of the app is deployed.
+Once this is complete we are using the Helm upgrade command overriding the repisitoryURL and tag to ensure the lastest version of the app is deployed.

 We then add the job after the ECR deploy.